Th3-H4xx0r/LunarCoin/readme.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [roadmap](https://lunarcoin.network/roadmap) for our official roadmap.

 <!-- CONTRIBUTING -->